SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/other-features.md

 The response will be the `payment` resource with its `state` set to `Aborted`.

-{% include settlement-reconciliation.md api_resource="mobilepay" %}
+{% include settlement-reconciliation.md api_resource="mobilepay" documentation_section="mobile-pay" %}

 {% include payment-link.md %}